 Student Responsibilities Include:

-- Avoid going on holiday during term time.
+• Avoid going on holiday during studying time.

-- The following rules are to be followed whilst you are at Harriet Ellis Training & Recruitment Group
+• The following rules are to be followed whilst you are at Harriet Ellis Training Solutions

-- If you have any type of accident (however minor) please report it to the course tutor where he will record it in Harriet Ellis Training & Recruitment Group accident book
+• If you have any type of accident (however minor) please report it to the course tutor where he will record it in Harriet Ellis Training Solutions accident book.

 Good discipline is essential to the smooth running of the course.
 If you are found guilty of misconduct i.e.: consistent poor timekeeping, attendance, homework etc, the following steps may be taken: You may not be submitted into the examination or be further supported by the college.